 You can’t get much closer to the start line of this race than the Carneros Resort & Spa.
 Spend the day before the half marathon relaxing and enjoying the resort’s pool and spa amenities.
 There are also plenty of lodging options right on the Sonoma Plaza, so that you’ll only have to hobble a few feet to your room after the race.
 The luxe Fairmont Sonoma Mission Inn & Spa is offering complimentary runners breakfast on race morning, plus free Spa Bath House passes to use after — score!
-If you’re looking for something that will leave you with some extra spending money for wine, check out the Best Western Sonoma Valley Inn.
-It’s ideal for race day transportation and also has a pool and sauna for a post-race soak.

 How does Labor Day Weekend in Oregon Wine Country sound?
 Spend the holiday weekend in the heart of the Willamette Valley.
 This isn’t Napa; Willamette is less-populated, slower, quieter, and a favorite destination of pinot noir lovers.
 Limited to just 2,500 runners, you’ll want to jump on this event faster than you can finish a glass of wine.
 The race kicks off at Stoller Family Estate – where the tasting room architecture, hillside vineyards, and sunrise over Mt.
 Hood are not to be missed – and you’ll run pass all kinds of beautiful scenery, until reaching the tasting room-centric town of Carlton, buoyed by Ken Wright Cellars.